-At 23, Novelist has lived a life far beyond his years.
-First acquainting himself with the mic ten years ago, the lyricist became enamoured with a sound and scene that would change things forever, and for the better.
-Growing up in Lewisham, also known as the Blue Borough, Novelist got stabbed the same year he began his career in music, which—with the encouragement of his mother Dee—led him to take rhyming more seriously.
-For him, like many others, the mic was seen as a way out of a life that could’ve only ended in two ways: dead or in prison.
+At 23 years old, Novelist has lived a life far beyond his years.
+First acquainting himself with the mic at the age of thirteen, the emcee became enamoured with a sound and scene that would change his life forever, and for the better.
+Growing up in Lewisham, South East London, Novelist got stabbed the same year he began his career in music which, with the encouragement of his mother Dee, led him to take rhyming more seriously.
+For Novelist, like many others before him, music was seen as a way out of a life that could have only ended in two ways: dead or in prison.
 And now, a decade later, it has all paid off.

 Having worked together on various projects over the years, this was the first time Novelist and I got to properly chop it up about the ups and downs of life.
 Here’s what went down.